 A couple of years ago, one of my girls stopped doing her homework and paying attention in class.
-As a new teacher, I’d have assigned a detention and hoped that solved the problem.
+As a new teacher, I’d have assigned detention and hoped that solved the problem.

 Instead, I asked her what was going on.
 I found out that her dad—her sole surviving parent—had been arrested the week before for driving without a license.
-This seventh grader had been living on her own for close to a week, and getting herself to school on time every single day, but the food was running out and she was hungry and afraid.
+This seventh grader had been living on her own for close to a week, and getting herself to school on time every single day, but the food was running out, and she was hungry and afraid.
 We bought her groceries and bailed her dad out, and her grades went right back to where they should have been.

-Compassion also builds relationships with your students, when a more aggressive approach might burn bridges.
+Taking a more aggressive approach might burn bridges.
 Will they see you as a sucker?
 Yeah, it’s possible.
 But they’ll know that you’re a sucker who loves them and cares about their needs outside of school, and that counts for a lot.

 You might worry that defaulting to compassion will encourage kids to make up a sob story to get out of doing their work or behaving.
 And I’ll admit that this has happened to me once or twice.
-Last year, a kid explained that he never had his homework because he was in charge of looking after his little brothers at night and putting them to bed, and he didn’t pay attention in class because there was never food for breakfast.
+One year, a kid explained that he never had his homework because he was in charge of looking after his little brothers at night and putting them to bed, and he didn’t pay attention in class because there was never food for breakfast.
 We scheduled a conference with his mom.
 She brought in a delicious homemade breakfast burrito—which he refused to eat because he doesn’t like black beans—and informed us that he didn’t even have little brothers.

 As long as you follow up with what the kid claims he or she needs, you’ll generally find the truth.
 And I’d argue that if you’re going to make mistakes—and you are definitely going to make mistakes—it’s better to err on the side of understanding than to be overly harsh.

 Compassion is the way out.
 I don’t promise it’ll solve all your classroom management problems, but it’ll go a long way.
-Treat a kid like a decent person and, more often than not, he or she will act like one.
+Treat a kid like a decent person, and, more often than not, he or she will act like one.